-Whether it is to find out what’s going on around the world or in your friend circle- we cannot go a day without using the internet.
-But, how did it all start?
+Whether to find out what’s happening worldwide or in your friend circle- we cannot go a day without using the internet.
+But how did it all start?
 Was there a time when kids didn’t simply use search engines to find all the answers and complete their assignments?

-In this extensive guide, we’ll be travelling back in time to unearth the history of web design and how web designers have transformed the World Wide Web that we experience today.
+In this extensive guide, we’ll be travelling back through the era of web to unearth the history of web design and how web developers and designers have shaped the internet that we experience today.

 The History Of Web Design

 Approximately three decades ago, the researcher named Berners Lee, an English computer scientist, invented the World Wide Web and designed the foundational website for the first time.
 He launched the former as a global hypertext project on the significant date of August 6 1991.

 Although he began working on the website for CERN (European Organisation for Nuclear Research) in 1989, it was only in November 1992 that the entirely text-based web page was ready to be published.